 Lancaster was recorded in the west-coast premiere of John Musto’s Book of Uncommon Prayer as a Stern Fellow at SongFest and has premiered numerous works by American, Canadian, and British composers at the Atlantic Music Festival.
 He enjoys crossing the boundary between classical and popular music: he toured Taiwan with a collaborative recital program “Art Song vs. Broadway” and performs arias and popular songs on tour with the Notre Dame Concert Band.

 Born and raised in Canada, Lancaster earned certificates in piano and voice from The Royal Conservatory of Music before moving to the United States.
-He holds degrees in vocal performance from the University of Notre Dame and the University of Michigan and currently serves as Associate Professor of the Practice at the University of Notre Dame, where he heads the graduate studio in voice.
+Winner of the National Association of Teachers of Singing Artist Awards (central region), he holds degrees from the University of Michigan (A.Mus.D.), the University of Notre Dame (M.M.), and Moody Bible Institute (B.Mus.) and serves as Associate Professor of the Practice at the University of Notre Dame, where he heads the graduate studio in voice.

 He is also active in sacred music, performing regularly in concert with his husband, organist Kevin Vaughn, and serving as Parish Organist and Choir Director at St. David of Wales Episcopal Church in Elkhart, Indiana.